NicolBolas/New-Vulkan-XML-Format/readme.md

 ## Usage

-Executing `lua.exe ConvertToNewFmt.lua` from this directory will generate `test.xml`, which is a file that stores the `vk.xml` data in the new format.
+Executing `lua.exe ConvertToNewFmt.lua` from this directory will generate `vk_new.xml`, which is a file that stores the `vk.xml` data in the new format.
 No other parameters are needed for this process.
+Though if you want to profide a filename, you can via `lua.exe ConvertToNewFmt.lua <filename>`.